What is churn?

-Your churn rate will look better than if you would have included all people who signed up.
+Your churn rate will look better than it would if you had included all the people who signed up.
 As you follow up your marketing funnel separately you will not lose any information either.

 For that reason many companies who use activity based system still leave the trial users out of the calculations.

-This definition looks easy, but in the end it’s not.
-You’ll face most of the same challenges than when measuring real customer activity, because you’ll need use real activity to measure lost customers.
+This definition looks simple, but it’s not.
+You’ll face most of the same challenges you do when measuring real customer activity, because you’ll need real activity to measure lost customers.

 As the trial users are in the count, any seasonal variations in your trial conversions will be visible in churn.
 Then you’ll be wondering whether your old customers are leaving you, or if it’s just the season when you lose more trial users.

 It’s easy to know when a customer is lost when we calculate churn for paying customers.
 Customers often make the decision to cancel long before they act, but we still get the cancellation pretty soon, unless the customer has a yearly subscription.

 When you are calculating churn for a free plan, it’s much harder to say for sure when the customer has left.